YC-Cheung/hattori/README.md

 # hattori
 hattori api, use with vue.

-The project is a basic backend api to use with and use with [hattori-admin](https://github.com/YC-Cheung/hattori-admin) to form a management admin.
+The project is a basic backend api and use with [hattori-admin](https://github.com/YC-Cheung/hattori-admin) to build a management admin.

 # quickstart
 ```bash